iamsomraj/Adapt-Solutions/README.md

 # Adapt Solutions

 This is a repository, containing the solutions of Adapt.
 If you feel that something is not working, feel free to create pull request.
 You are more than welcome to make any new changes.
-I have this repo for only educational purpose of mine.
+I have made this repo for only educational purpose of mine.

 ## Objectives

 1. Learning SQL
-2. Using the usage of subqueries
+2. Using subqueries
 3. Implementing Inner Joins and Outer Joins

 ## Contents

 1. RDBMS
 2. Case Study 1
+3. HTML CSS JavaScript

 ## Developer